-Ever since the 1960s, there were tons of languages which were introduced, but very few survived the ever-changing IT industry.
-Best Top 5 programming languages to learn in 2019.
+Ever since the 1960s, there were tons of languages that were introduced, but very few survived the ever-changing IT industry.
+Best Top 5 programming languages to learn in 2020.

 Also Read: Best Photo Viewer For Windows 10